awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeFaq.md

 The following data is returned in JSON format by the service\.

  ** [CreatedAt](#API_DescribeFaq_ResponseSyntax) **   <a name="Kendra-DescribeFaq-response-CreatedAt"></a>
-The date and time that the FAQ was created\.
+The Unix timestamp when the FAQ was created\.
 Type: Timestamp

  ** [Description](#API_DescribeFaq_ResponseSyntax) **   <a name="Kendra-DescribeFaq-response-Description"></a>